Ediser-mEDRA/ARDI-service/README.md

                }

-   ## DRS submission with wrong Content Type in the Header
+   ## DRS submission with wrong content type in the header

    + Request Method